TaizWeb/dotfiles/README.md

 ##### C
 * clang-format
 * clangd

+To automate the installation of these, run `nvim -c "luafile mason_install.lua"` in the root directory of this repo.

 ### Bash (.bashrc)
 * Place the file in your home directory, for example `~/.bashrc`